speedie1337/spmenu/docs/docs.md

 `<big>`
 :    Big text (`<big>text is so big here</big>`)

+You can also color foreground or background text using the `<span>` tag.
+For example `<span foreground="#FFFF00" background="#00FFFF">text</span>`
+will color the foreground and background.
+Of course, this is a bad way to color text in spmenu because SGR sequences can be used instead.

 Note that Pango markup is NOT escaped, and is piped to stdout.
 Therefore you need to parse it manually.
 Doing so with `sed` is very easy.
 For example: